marbleworks/nanikagame-item-container/README.md

 - **RefundMoneyAction**: Optional callback invoked with an item's price when it is returned.
   `Money` increases by that amount.
 - Swapping items with other containers is disabled by default.

+### SellingItemContainer

+- **Money**: Tracks money earned by selling items.
+- When an item enters the container, its `EffectivePrice` is added to `Money` and the item is removed.
+- Items cannot be moved out once placed in the container.